kaaax0815/hexo-blog/source/_posts/How-to-Host-a-Discord-Music-Bot-for-Free.md

 {% asset_img msedge_LTbfXYDwE9.png.webp Discord Token %}
 Click on "Copy" and write it down somewhere safe.
 Alternatively you could leave to Tab open.
 You'll need it for later

 ### IMPORTANT!
 This is the Token where if somebody has it can control your bot completely.
-So dont share it!
+So dont share it

 ## 3. Configure Music Bot